 - keep track of own belongings

 - making rules encouraging responsibility

 - help others and take care of others

 - stand up for change when needed

 Will everything in life be fair?
 NO!
-Children that are looking for everything to be fair for them will be very disappointed and often angry in life.
+Children that are looking for everything to be fair will be very disappointed and often angry in life.
 Is it fair that one child is in a hospital and another is allowed to run around and lead a normal life?
-Children need to be taught that life and people will often not treat them fairly but that they can still lead a very happy life.
+Teach your children that life and people will often not treat them fairly but that they can still lead a very happy life.

 How do you lead a happy life with unfairness in the world?
 I believe it is with gratitude and appreciation.
-If you train your children to look for things to appreciate it life, their outlook will help them see their life in a better light.
-When they have a balanced outlook on life and see injustice, they will have the self esteem needed to speak up and encourage a positive change.
+Train your children to look for things to appreciate in life.
+Their outlook will help them see their life in a better light.
+When they have a balanced outlook on life and see injustice, they will have the self-esteem needed to speak up and encourage a positive change.